saurontech/Advantech-VCOM-Linux-Driver/readme.txt

     5.1.4 Stop all daemons
 	# advman -o stop

-  5.2 Modifying the daemon configuartions
+  5.2 Modifying the daemon configuartions(VCOM mapping)

+	Several tools are here to aide with modifying the VCOM mapping.
+	Please notice that, after modifying the VCOM mapping, one must update the system to make it effective.
+	Please refer to section 5.2.4 for more detail.

     5.2.1 Adding a connection
 	# advadd -a 10.0.0.1 -t C524 -p 1 -m 0			# Connecting /dev/ttyADV0 to the first serial port of a EKI-1524-CE with the IP address of 10.0.0.1